Kabe0/rollup-plugin-typescript-projects/README.md

 ## Current Outstanding Issues:
 - Errors are not captured gracefully.
 - Compiling Times are quite slow.
-- Configs cannot be overridden.
 - I am suspecting watches are causing colliding multiple compilations.
 - CWD is fixed to the folder rollup is run on.
 - includeUnusedFiles could be done per project, as of right now it's a global toggle.
   - It does not currently support a single file output.
 This is due to how rollup handles isolated chunks.
 Will need to look into this more.
+- No definition publishing controls

 ## How to build
 To build this project you can run `yarn install`.
 You may run the following yarn commands for this project